Executables

 process requests in parallel.

---wait, --no-wait Wait until all set requests are complete before
+--no-wait Do not wait until all set requests are complete before

 exiting.
 The default is to wait. --no-wait is not